paritytech/substrate/docs/node-template-release.md

 		version = '3.0.0'
 		```

-		We will update each of them to the shortened form and linked to the
+		We will update each of them to the shortened form and linked to the Rust
 		[crate registry](https://crates.io/).
 After confirming the versioned package is published in
-		crate, the above will become:
+		the crate, the above will become:

 		```toml
 		[dev-dependencies]